Hardsoft has a selection of different leasing options to suit various business needs.

-Prior to all these cropping up, one would ship or download physical and digital products in a onetime transaction.
+Prior to all these cropping up, one would ship or download physical and digital products in a one-time transaction.
 Now the consumer enters into an ongoing relationship with the supplier which covers far more than just the product itself, but advice, support, strategy, upgrades and more.

 Types Of Subscription Models

 There are, in fact, different versions of subscription models.
-With services like Netflix for the end user, you’ll most frequently find fixed price models.
+With services like Netflix for the end-user, you’ll most frequently find fixed-price models.
 You pay a set amount for the service each month and consume as much as you like.

 In the B2B space, it is more common to encounter tiered subscriptions.
-Businesses love tiered models because it is more affordable, tailored to the amount of the product they will use in a month or year.
+Businesses love tiered models because it is more affordable, and tailored to the amount of the product they will use in a month or year.
 They also have the option to upgrade to a higher tier or downgrade should the need arise.

 Then there’s a third model which is more similar to renting a house and takes the place of purchasing physical goods that have a large upfront cost.

-Hardsoft have made leasing computer equipment easy by incorporating the benefits of each of these styles into our leasing solutions.
+Hardsoft has made leasing computer equipment easy by incorporating the benefits of each of these styles into our leasing solutions.
 Whether it’s a higher level of service, flexibility, or hyper affordability, you’ll find the right solution with our Pure Rental, DaaS, or FLEXI-Lease.